adilauliarn/TUGAS-VDI/Tugas1_Adil aulia.md

 # Judul Jurnal

-## *Making Data Visualization More rfficient and Effective a survey*
+## *Making Data Visualization More efficient and Effective a survey*

 ## Pendahuluan